lilserf/botc-icons/README.md

 - Spider by Olga from the Noun Project
 - Goat by Laymik from the Noun Project
 - Dog by Co-Effect Creative from the Noun Project
+- quill by adekuncoro from the Noun Project
+- newsboy cap by parkjisun from the Noun Project